Eaton Vance (NYSE:EV) Reaches New 52-Week High at $73.19

 In related news, CEO Thomas E. Faust, Jr. sold 98,936 shares of Eaton Vance stock in a transaction that occurred on Thursday, December 17th.
 The shares were sold at an average price of $65.66, for a total value of $6,496,137.76.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-A number of institutional investors have recently modified their holdings of EV.
-Dupont Capital Management Corp lifted its position in shares of Eaton Vance by 496.1% during the 3rd quarter.
-Dupont Capital Management Corp now owns 34,071 shares of the asset manager’s stock worth $1,300,000 after buying an additional 28,355 shares during the last quarter.
-Harbor Investment Advisory LLC lifted its position in shares of Eaton Vance by 149.5% during the 3rd quarter.
-Harbor Investment Advisory LLC now owns 1,250 shares of the asset manager’s stock worth $48,000 after buying an additional 749 shares during the last quarter.
+Several large investors have recently modified their holdings of EV.
+Canada Pension Plan Investment Board lifted its position in shares of Eaton Vance by 161.5% during the 2nd quarter.
+Canada Pension Plan Investment Board now owns 10,200 shares of the asset manager’s stock worth $394,000 after buying an additional 6,300 shares during the last quarter.
+Private Advisor Group LLC purchased a new stake in shares of Eaton Vance during the 2nd quarter worth approximately $110,000.
+Handelsbanken Fonder AB purchased a new stake in shares of Eaton Vance during the 2nd quarter worth approximately $830,000.
 Neuberger Berman Group LLC lifted its position in shares of Eaton Vance by 305.2% during the 2nd quarter.
 Neuberger Berman Group LLC now owns 26,178 shares of the asset manager’s stock worth $1,010,000 after buying an additional 19,717 shares during the last quarter.
-Envestnet Asset Management Inc. lifted its position in shares of Eaton Vance by 14.7% during the 3rd quarter.
-Envestnet Asset Management Inc. now owns 116,011 shares of the asset manager’s stock worth $4,426,000 after buying an additional 14,828 shares during the last quarter.
-Finally, Pacer Advisors Inc. purchased a new stake in shares of Eaton Vance during the 3rd quarter worth approximately $1,051,000.
-Institutional investors own 67.43% of the company’s stock.
+Finally, PNC Financial Services Group Inc. raised its position in Eaton Vance by 27.4% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 9,515 shares of the asset manager’s stock valued at $367,000 after purchasing an additional 2,045 shares during the last quarter.
+Institutional investors and hedge funds own 67.43% of the company’s stock.

 Eaton Vance Company Profile (NYSE:EV)